apify/apify-docs/docs/crawling_basics/first_crawl.md

 ## [](#handling-errors) Handling errors

-Now, the code is correct, but it's not robust.
+The code above is correct, but it's not robust.
 If something goes wrong, it will crash.
 That something could be a network error, internet connection error, or one of the websites you're trying to reach could simply be experiencing problems at that moment.
 Any error like that and your crawler would stop, and you would lose the data it collected so far.

 In programming, you handle errors by catching them and then doing some action.
 Typically, printing information that the error occurred and/or retrying.
 Retrying is out of scope of this tutorial.